 What if I want to duplicate this?
 I could create another shape, copy another layer with the sailboat image, and clip the copied image to the second shape.

-But that takes several steps and will burn up a couple of minutes.
+But that takes several steps and will burn up in a couple of minutes.
 Instead, let’s directly copy both the shape and the image clipped to it.

 Select both layers in the Layer panel.
 Select the first layer then hold Shift while clicking the second layer to select them both at the same time.